Spatiospectral localization within the ball -- studies on the influence of the spectral shape: Spatiospectral concentration for the space : the sequential-limit case

-with $\widetilde{W_0}$ given as in \eqref{eqnC4:tw0}.
-Furthermore, the above limit holds uniformly for any compact subset $D$ in the interior of $\BB^d\setminus\{0\}$. \end{prop}
+Furthermore, the above limit holds uniformly for any compact subset $D$ in the interior of $\BB^d\setminus\{0\}$. \end{proposition}

-\begin{rem} The previous theorem implies $\lim_{n\to\infty}\lim_{m\to\infty} {\widetilde{\Kmn}(x,x)}/{\nmd} = \widetilde{W_0}(x)$, but we cannot guarantee convergence if one exchanges the order of the limits (this is because, in the upcoming proof, we rely on a result for one-dimensional universality limits \cite{Lubinsky2009} that does not provide further information on the behaviour of the limit with respect to the ambient parameter $n$). \end{rem}
+\begin{remark} The previous proposition implies $\lim_{n\to\infty}\lim_{m\to\infty} {{\Kmn}(x,x)}/{\nmd}$ $=\widetilde{W}(x)$, but only in the sense of taking the sequential limit (this is because, in the upcoming proof, we rely on a result for one-dimensional universality limits \cite{Lubinsky2009} that does not provide further information on the behaviour of the limit with respect to the ambient parameter $n$).
+Actually, the limit with coupled bandwidths $m$ and $n$ can be very different, as we illustrate numerically in Section \ref{sec:kappa}. \end{remark}

+We are not able to provide a universality limit fully analogous to that of Proposition \ref{prop:universallimit}, but we can show the following closely related although weaker result that suffices for the proof of the desired estimate on the Hilbert-Schmidt norm of $\widetilde{\mathcal{SBS}}_{D,m,n}$.
+Its proof is provided in the appendix \ref{app:univlimit}.